-Western Family Law tries to strike a balance between the rights and obligations of the marital partners with laws that seek to militate against either harming the other financially or physically; unlike Islamic Family Law which gives the husband complete control of his wives’ wealth and encourages him to beat his wives if he fears they will sin, or have sinned, as he sees it.
+Western Family Law tries to strike a balance between the rights and obligations of the marital partners with laws that seek to militate against either harming the other financially or physically.
+This is unlike Islamic Family Law which gives the husband complete control of his wives’ wealth and encourages him to beat his spouses if he fears they will sin, or have sinned, as he sees it.

 4:34 Men are in charge of women, because Allah has made some of them excel the others, and because they spend some of their wealth.
 Hence righteous women are obedient, guarding the unseen (their sex) which Allah has guarded.
 And those of them that you fear might rebel, admonish them and abandon them in their beds and beat them.
 Should they obey you, do not seek ways of harming them; for Allah is Sublime and Great.

 In Western Family Law, divorce proceeding are meant to ensure an equitable distribution of family and jointly owned property, and that neither partner is left destitute after the separation.